On the generalized dimensions of multifractal eigenstates: Introduction

 A further, well--known and widely used dimension is called the correlation dimension $D_2$, which is extracted from the inverse participation number from Eq.~(\ref{Dq}) using $q=2$.
-The correlation dimension $D_2$ shows up in the power--law scaling of the density--density correlation function in the energy domain as\cite{CK07}
+This exponent shows up in the power--law scaling of the density--density correlation function in the energy domain as\cite{CK07}

 as well as in the auto--correlation in space as\cite{W80}

 where $\bm{r}_k$ and $\bm{r}_l$ denote the position of sites $k$ and $l$, respectively.
 In Eq.~(\ref{correl}) the energy scale $E_0$ is of the order of the bandwidth.\cite{CK07}